Adrian Younge

 Adrian Younge (born May 7, 1978) is an American composer, arranger and music producer based in the Los Angeles area.

 Background

-Younge grew up in Fontana, California.
+Younge grew up in Fontana, California, United States.
 His father is a lawyer and Younge himself earned a Juris Doctor degree from the American College of Law in Orange County.
 Younge has worked as a lawyer and law professor—having taught entertainment law at his alma mater.
 Early in his career, Younge worked for the legal department of MTV.